ScottGriffin213/BundleBouncer/README.md

 Include the following:

 * Asset ID (`avtr_` or `file_`)
-* Assetbundle and/or its SHA256 checksum, if known
+* Assetbundle and/or its SHA256 checksum, if known (use `sha256sum filename`)
 * Avatar Name, if available
 * Pictures, if available
-* Description of malicious behaviour
+* Description of malicious behaviour (screenspace shader, assetbundle crasher, etc)
 * World(s) encountered in
-* The name you wish to be credited as, if applicable.
+* The name you wish to be credited as, if you want.

 ## Contact